albar965/littlenavmap-manual/src/en/ROUTECALC.rst

 Window Header
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Shows start and end of calculation or an error message.
+Shows departure and destination as well as the direct Great Circle distance and the flight plan distance.

+An error message is shown if the plan cannot be calculated.
 Click on the tooltip or hover the mouse cursor above to see more details.

 .. figure:: ../images/routecalc_error.jpg